 According to the Secretary of State, the processing time for Wyoming LLC Articles of Organization is 15 business days (starting from when the state receives your completed formation document and filing fees).

-Help ensure that you accurately and quickly file your Articles of Organization with our business formation service.
+Help ensure that you accurately and quickly file your Articles of Organization with our business formation plans.
 Answer a few questions about your business, and we’ll provide you with a selection of offerings suitable for your needs and situation.
 Choose your service(s), and your dream business will be born in no time.

-Wyoming charges a $100 filing fee for your Articles of Organization, but there may be add-ons and other costs that bump this amount up (such as a $2 convenience fee for filing online, and fees for licenses or permits in your industry).
-You can opt for the online filing option, or file your documents by mail.
+Wyoming charges a $100 filing fee for your Articles of Organization, but there may be add-ons and other costs that bump this amount up (such as a $2 convenience fee for filing online and fees for licenses or permits in your industry).
+You can opt for the online filing option or file your documents by mail.
 Find out how much it may cost to form your business on our dedicated Wyoming LLC cost page.

 As your business grows, your information may change.
 Make sure to update your Articles of Organization as needed to stay in good standing with the Wyoming government.
 You can report these changes by filing an Amendment to the Wyoming Articles of Organization.
-If your Articles of Organization aren’t correct, it could affect your ability to get a Wyoming Certificate of Good Standing
+If your Articles of Organization aren’t correct, it could affect your ability to get a Wyoming Certificate of Good Standing.

 When you need to make a change, use our amendment filing service.
 You can also cover all your bases with our Worry-Free Compliance service package.
 Our Worry-Free Compliance service alerts you to essential filing events, covers the cost of up to two amendments per year, and helps you get back on track if you miss a deadline.